saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 q = q0
 ```

-The second statement sees the newly updated value of `q0`.
+The second statement observes the newly assigned value of `q0`.

-This can make the simulation appear as though the data passes through both registers during the same clock event.
+This can make RTL simulation appear as if data passes through both registers during one clock event.

 ---